Code-Institute-Submissions/ellenstafford/README.md

 - A blog page.
 - Update social media to direct to my own social media accounts.
 - A toggle dark mode feature which changes the UI colour to a darker colour palette - for users who prefer darker UI.
-- A confirmation modal for the contact form.
 - A 'hover over me' tooltip for the project images.
 - More images to hero image on the homepage (like a carousel).
+- Add functionaility to the contact form with PHP script.
+- A confirmation modal for the contact form.